Fountains and storms: The role of AGN and mergers in disrupting the cool-core in the RomulusC simulation: Results

 Bulk motions of the gas are also a source of pressure support against the gravitational potential of the cluster, in addition to the thermal pressure of the ICM.
-This non-thermal pressure fraction, $P_{\rm nt}/{P_{\rm tot}}=\mu m_p\sigma_{v}^2/(2k_BT + m_p\sigma_{v}^2)$, translates into the deviation from hydrostatic equilibrium, which is a key assumption in mass measurements both from X-ray and SZ observations \citep[e.g.,][]{Nagai2007b,Mahdavi2008,Mahdavi2013,Hoekstra2015,Biffi2016,Shi2016}.
+This non-thermal pressure fraction, $P_{\rm nt} / P_{\rm tot} = \mu m_p\sigma_{v}^2 / (k_BT + m_p\sigma_{v}^2)$, translates into the deviation from hydrostatic equilibrium, which is a key assumption in mass measurements both from X-ray and SZ observations \citep[e.g.,][]{Nagai2007b,Mahdavi2008,Mahdavi2013,Hoekstra2015,Biffi2016,Shi2016,Pearce2020,Angelinelli2020}.
 Large-box cosmological simulations to date have found that this non-thermal pressure fraction increases with halo mass, and increases with cluster-centric distance, since mergers and accretion are a major source of this pressure are more frequent in high mass clusters \citep{Lau2009,Nelson2014,Shi2015}.
-Consistent with these results, \citet{Mahdavi2013} find via a joint X-ray and weak lensing analysis of 50 observed galaxy cluster systems that while CC clusters show no evidence of hydrostatic mass bias, NCC clusters exhibit a 15\%-20\% bias between R$_{2500}$ and R$_{500}$.
+Consistent with these results, \citet{Mahdavi2013} find via a joint X-ray and weak lensing analysis of 50 observed galaxy cluster systems that while CC clusters show no evidence of hydrostatic mass bias, NCC clusters exhibit a 15\%-20\% bias between $R_{2500}$ and $R_{500}$.

-The non-thermal pressure fraction for {\sc RomulusC} is shown as a function of the cluster-centric radius in the bottom panel of Fig.~\ref{fig:Pnt}.
+The non-thermal pressure fraction for {\sc RomulusC} is shown as a function of the cluster-centric radius in the bottom panel of Figure~\ref{fig:Pnt}.
 For comparison, the black line shows the average non-thermal pressure fraction of 65 massive galaxy clusters from the {\em Omega500} non-radiative simulation \citep{Nelson2014}.
-The merger does increase the velocity dispersion and non-thermal pressure support outside 0.1$R_{500}$, but within the core ($r\lesssim 0.1R_{500}$) this is actually reduced, because the central region was dominated by strong tangential gas motions associated with gaseous disk of the BCG and outflows from the AGN, both of which are disrupted by the merger.
-The one-dimensional average velocity dispersion in the central 0.1R$_{500}$ of {\sc RomulusC}, on the other hand, is 200-400 km/s.
-Breaking this down into radial and tangential components, we find that the higher values in the center are dominated by the rotation of the BCG.
-Outside the core, and at all radii after the merger, the values are consistent with the 150-200 km/s measured by Hitomi in the Perseus cluster \citep{Hitomi2018} and numerical simulations \citep{Lau2017,Bourne2017}.
-We discuss compatibility with observations and simulations in further detail in the next section.
+The merger does increase the non-thermal pressure support outside 0.1$R_{500}$, but within the core ($r\lesssim 0.1R_{500}$) this is actually reduced, since, as described above, the central region was dominated by strong tangential gas motions associated with gaseous disk of the BCG and outflows from the AGN, both of which are disrupted by the merger.